Museum of the City of New York: Notable exhibitions

 From October 2004 through July 2009, Perform was the only permanent exhibition in New York City focused on theater in New York.
 It included objects ranging from Bill "Bojangles" Robinson's tap shoes to advertising materials from Avenue Q.

-In June 2007, the museum opened its temporary "The Glory Days, 1947–1957" exhibition, an in-depth photographic look at the history of professional baseball in New York City.
-The exhibit included clips of Ed Sullivan, a pioneer of CBS television entertainment, interviewing many of the players of the era, including Mickey Mantle and Phil Rizzuto.
-A section was devoted to Jackie Robinson, who broke the color line in 1947 when he joined the former Brooklyn Dodgers and became an active participant in the Civil Rights Movement.

-In May 2012, the museum opened a new space devoted to the Puffin Foundation and its collection.
-The inaugural exhibit focused on social activism and New York City's activist roots.

-In November 2016 the museum opened New York At Its Core, a three-gallery exploration of New York City's 400-year history and the city's future.
-It features over 450 historic objects and images, many from the museum's collection, as well as contemporary video, photography, and interactive digital experiences.

 Until September 15, 2019, the exhibition "In the Dugout with Jackie Robinson: An Intimate Portrait of a Baseball Legend" was on display.
 In honor of the centennial of Robinson's birth, the exhibition featured memorabilia, rare footage, and published magazines of the Robinson family.

-In February 2020, the exhibit “City/Game: Basketball in New York” opened.
+In February 2020, the exhibit "City/Game: Basketball in New York" opened.
 The exhibit explored the history of basketball in New York City, including players like Kareem Abdul-Jabbar and Bob Douglass.